GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/android/index.md

 ---
-title: Publish your game to Android and iOS
+title: Publish your game to Android
 ---
-# Publish your game to Android and iOS
+# Publish your game to Android

-GDevelop allows you to publish your games to a variety of formats including Android and iOS with the build online services, or [manually](/gdevelop5/publishing/android_and_ios_with_cordova).
+GDevelop allows you to publish your games to multiple platforms, including Android and iOS with the Cloud Build services, or [manually](/gdevelop5/publishing/android_and_ios_with_cordova).

-## Make sure that your game is ready for packaging!
+## Making sure that your game is ready for packaging

-It is important to verify that your game is ready to be exported for Android and iOS:
+It is important to verify that your game is ready to be exported for Android:

   * In the game properties that are accessible from the [Project Manager](/gdevelop5/interface)), make sure to enter a valid _package name_.
 A package name is an identifier like this: `com.yourname.gamename`.
 It's like the address of a website but reversed.
 You can choose any package name provided that:
       * It is not used by another game or application on iOS or Android.